Skip to content

 Reference period

-The reference time is the calendar year in which the admission to hospital took place.
+The reference time is the calendar year in which the hospital stay took place.

 Frequency of dissemination